PowerCommands/PowerCommands2022/Docs/PowerCommands Design Principles And Guidlines.md

     name: My Example Command
 ```

-### <a name='MorethenonePowerCommandprojectinthesameimplemantationnoproblembut...'></a>More then one PowerCommand project in the same implemantation? (no problem but...)
+### <a name='MorethenonePowerCommandprojectinthesameimplemantationnoproblembut...'></a>More then one PowerCommand project in the same implementation? (no problem but...)
-If your PowerCommand implementation contains more then one PowerCommands project only one of them should contain this classes, it dosent matter wich one.
+If your PowerCommand implementation contains more then one PowerCommands project only one of them should contain this classes, it doesn't matter which one.

-## <a name='CreateyourfirstHelloWorldCommandd'></a>Create your first Hello World Commandd
+## <a name='CreateyourfirstHelloWorldCommandd'></a>Create your first Hello World Command
   - Clone this repo
   - Open the Solution PainKiller.PowerCommands in the src\PainKiller.PowerCommands folder.
   - Make sure that one of the Console project is marked as startup project, for example the **PainKiller.PowerCommands.PowerCommandsConsole** in the Solution root